 su without specifying anything after the command.

 sudo or anything like that.
-Instead, you’re asked to enter the root user’s password because you’re literally logging into it.
+Instead, you're asked to enter the root user's password, as you're literally logging into it.
 Furthermore, other ways of gaining root access do not have the benefit of also getting access to the root home directory and root environment.

-This command asks for the current user’s password as opposed to root.
+This command asks for the current user's password rather than root.

 It's essentially the same as just running

-su in the shell, save for one crucial difference.
-Instead of telling the system to “switch users” directly, you’re telling it to run the “su” command as root.
-When
+su in the shell, save for one crucial difference: instead of telling the system to "switch users" directly, you're telling it to run the

 sudo su is run, ".profile," ".bashrc" and "/etc/profile" will be started, much like running